D. Michael Fisher: Political career

 Before his election as Attorney General, Fisher served for 22 years in the Pennsylvania General Assembly, serving 6 years in the State House and 16 years as a member of the State Senate.
 He was a member of the House and Senate Judiciary Committees, the Chair of the Senate Environmental Resources and Energy Committee and the Majority Whip of the Senate.
 During his legislative career, he was a leader in criminal and civil justice reform and an architect of many major environmental laws.
 He ran unsuccessfully for lieutenant governor in 1986, serving as the running mate of Bill Scranton.

 Attorney General

 Prior to becoming a judge, he was elected Attorney General of Pennsylvania in 1996 and re-elected in 2000.
 Fisher personally argued major cases in state and federal appellate courts.
-In March 1998, he successfully argued before the United States Supreme Court a precedent-setting case ensuring that paroled criminals meet the conditions of their release.
+In March 1998, he successfully argued the case of Pa.
+Bd. of Prob. & Parole v.
+Scott before the United States Supreme Court, in which the Court held that the Fourth Amendment's exclusionary rule does not apply to parole revocation hearings.